Factbox: German coalition watch: Merkel talks with SPD and Greens

-Chancellor Angela Merkel led her conservatives to their best result in over two decades in a German election on September 22 but needs to find a coalition partner to secure a third term.
+Chancellor Angela Merkel led her conservatives to their best result in over two decades in a German election on September 22 but must still find a coalition partner to secure a third term.

-She held first preliminary talks with the Social Democrats (SPD) on Friday and the two sides agreed to a second round of talks on October 14.
-First she and conservative leaders will meet the Greens on Thursday to assess whether there is enough common ground to enter formal coalition negotiations with either party.
+She is due to hold preliminary talks with the Social Democrats (SPD) on Friday and the Greens late next week to assess whether there is enough common ground to enter formal coalition negotiations with either party.

 Below are key coalition-related quotes from senior officials, as well as areas of potential compromise on policy and personnel.